Zielin0/aoc24/README.md

 # Advent of Code 2024

-My solutions for the Advent of Code 2024 in C3.
+My solutions for the Advent of Code 2024 in the [C3 Language](https://github.com/c3lang/c3c).

 ## Quick Start